 The new functionality requires Mailtrap testing smtp server users to carefully read through and consider the following amendments:

-Mailtrap users will have **to verify email addresses** they want to forward their email messages to.
-The system will accept the existing list of emails and automatically transfer them to 'verified', so only new email addresses will have to go through the verification procedure.
-Once an email address is verified for one inbox, a Mailtrap user will not have to verify it for all other inboxes in the account (for Fly-trap and Bee-trap accounts).
+- Mailtrap users will have to verify email addresses they want to forward their email messages to.
+The system will accept the existing list of emails and automatically transfer them to ‘verified’, so only new email addresses will have to go through the verification procedure.
+Once an email address is verified for one inbox, a Mailtrap user will not have to verify it for all other inboxes in the account (for paid subscription plans).